Architecture is a science of buildings.

 Exterior architectural photography somehow depends upon the lighting.

-You have to get a lens that can perform well in every light situation.
+You must get a lens that performs well in every light situation.

-I have been using Nikon AF-S DX NIKKOR 10-24mm f/3.5-4.5G, the best lens for exterior architectural photography because of its high performance in any light condition.
+I have been using Nikon AF-S DX NIKKOR 10-24mm f/3.5-4.5G, the best lens for exterior architectural photography because of its high performance in light conditions.

 I have photographed much architecture at night with this lens.

-It gives exceptionally influential photos which won’t allow the viewer to get their eyes off, especially at night.
+It gives exceptionally influential photos that won’t let the viewer get their eyes off, especially at night.

 Let me tell you about its features;